eclipse/eclipse-collections-kata/docs/api-design/slides.md

 ------
  * What is Eclipse Collections?
  * Design Goals
- * Eclipse Collections 9.0
+ * Symmetric Sympathy
  * Strategies  for evolving a Collections API
+ * Memory Efficiency
+ * Performance Optimization Strategies
+ * New Features in Eclipse Collections 9.x
  * How did we get here?
- * Symmetric Sympathy
  * The Past and the Future